THE PERVERSION OF GRACE

 Let us think for a moment about the scriptural concept of “grace.”

-It is the writer’s point of view that the Divine grace given to us through the Lord Jesus is not a waiving of God’s expectations concerning the nature and conduct of man on the earth.
+It is the writer’s belief that the Divine grace given to us through the Lord Jesus is not a waiving of God’s expectations concerning the nature and conduct of man on the earth.
 Rather, grace is the Virtue of God, in fact, the very Presence of God, given to man through Christ to enable him to meet completely and perfectly every one of God’s requirements and expectations.

-Either Divine grace is a waiving of God’s standard concerning man so that sinful, rebellious man may be received into the spirit Paradise on his physical death, or else Divine grace is an impartation of God’s Virtue with the end in view of restoring righteousness, holiness, and meekness to man so he may find rest in God and God in him, on the earth, in Heaven, and everywhere else.
+Either Divine grace is a waiving of God’s standard concerning man so that sinful, rebellious man may be received into the spirit Paradise upon his physical death, or else Divine grace is an impartation of God’s Virtue with the end in view of restoring righteousness, holiness, and meekness to man so he may find rest in God and God in him, on the earth, in Heaven, and everywhere else.

-Either we receive eternal life on the basis of a legal maneuver of God or else God has offered to us the ability through Christ to overcome sin so we lawfully may regain access to the tree of life.
+Either we receive eternal life on the basis of a legal maneuver of God, or else God has offered to us the ability through Christ to overcome sin so we lawfully may regain access to the tree of life.

 Either grace sets aside the Kingdom principles of cause and effect, of sowing and reaping, or else grace forever establishes those principles and changes man so that what man is and does results in the blessing of God and fellowship with God.